 A large portion of the island is also protected national parks, meaning that it’s perfect to go hiking in.

 Personally, I’d recommend Mt.
 Teide, as at 3,718m, it’s the tallest mountain in Spain and the world’s 3rd tallest volcano.
-If you don’t want to go alone, you can always join in on a hiking group tour.

 Don’t forget that if you want to visit the peak of Mt.
 Teide, you need a permit, which you can get here.